timdgn/Youtube_downloader_AWS_Lambda/README.md

 Yt-dlp sometimes needs cookies to work

 1. Export your youtube cookies with a Chrome extention like "Get cookies.txt LOCALLY"
-2. Create a new bucket in your AWS account
+2. Create a new S3 bucket to store the cookies file
 3. Upload the youtube cookies .txt file to the bucket
-4. Adapt the lambda_function.py file to use the bucket name and file key (i.e. the path in the bucket)
+4. Adapt the `lambda_function.py` file to use the bucket name and file key (i.e. the path in the bucket)

 Create an S3 bucket to store downloaded videos that are larger than 50MB.